Horocchi/OpeNGEKI/Hardware/README.md

 In addition to working with the 3D models, these are all you need to make a fully handmade controller

-`Fonts` contains font files used in the Illustrator documents
+`/Art - 2D/Fonts` contains font files used in the Illustrator documents

 In order to make revisions easier, text is not converted to outlines, so install these first